Information for Applicants

 Is there a relocation allowance or accommodation provided?

-The College can provide information and support; however, relocation and accommodation costs must be covered by the apprentice.
+We are not able to provide accommodation for apprentices.
+Any relocation and accommodation costs must be covered by the apprentice.